 - Hypoxia – Where the mother or baby suffers an injury due to lack of oxygen.
 If oxygen is cut off completely or the flow of oxygen is reduced to the brain for an extended period of time, a baby can develop brain damage that destroys tissue in the brain.

 Non-congenital cases of CP in children are considered acquired cerebral palsy, as the disorder began after birth from brain damage in the first few months of life, brain infections, viral encephalitis, problems with blood flow to the brain, or a head injury due to a car accident, fall, or child abuse.
 While medical experts can’t always determine an exact cause, the above listed injuries increase a child’s risk of developing the condition.

 What are the Signs of Cerebral Palsy?

 Signs of CP typically appear very early on in a child’s life; however, the specific diagnosis may be delayed until the child reaches two years of age or older.
 A common sign of CP in infants is experiencing developmental delays.
 A child with CP may not reach developmental milestones, including learning how to roll over, crawl, sit up, or walk.
 Another early sign of CP is abnormal muscle tone, either decreased (hypotonia) which can make an infant seem overly relaxed or increased (hypertonia) which can make an infant seem very tense or stiff.
 Parents may also see unusual posture or the child favoring one side of the body when moving or reaching for objects.
 Babies with CP may have their legs turned inward when their parents pick them up and have difficulty lifting their heads.

 Treatments for Cerebral Palsy

 If your child has cerebral palsy and you suspect a birth injury may be the cause, there is limited time to act.
-Call our Philadelphia Cerebral Palsy Lawyer for a free and confidential consultation.
+Call the experienced Philadelphia birth injury lawyers at Lopez McHugh LLP for a free and confidential consultation.